Lexus LBX Review 2024

 "Hop into the driver’s seat and the LBX’s premium edge is immediately apparent, with a steering wheel that feels great in your hands, backed up with slick dials, graphics and fonts."

-Pick up speed as you head through urban areas and that dinky three-cylinder petrol engine quickly jumps into life.
-While you’re in town it’s barely audible, especially if you’re trundling at low speeds through busy city streets.
-Find a gap in the traffic though and your enthusiastic right-foot will soon have it revving hard.
+Pick up speed as you head through urban areas, and that dinky three-cylinder petrol engine quickly jumps into life.
+While you’re in town, it’s barely audible, especially if you’re trundling at low speeds through busy city streets.
+Exploit a gap in the traffic, though, and the increased pressure from your right foot will soon have the engine revving hard.

-The urgency of the engine tone gathers momentum once you hit motorway slip roads too, while overtaking underlines just how hard the little powertrain has to work in order to get the job done, especially thanks, or perhaps no thanks, to the e-CVT transmission.
-Granted, the automatic box makes driving simpler, but it reduces your engagement with the delivery of the power.
+The urgency of the engine tone gathers momentum once you hit motorway slip roads, too, while overtaking underlines just how hard the little engine has to work in order to get the job done, especially thanks, or perhaps no thanks, to the e-CVT transmission.
+Granted, the automatic 'box makes driving simpler, but it reduces your engagement with the delivery of the power.
 Even if you’ve got a featherlight touch with your right foot, it’s hard to get the engine and e-CVT pairing to work in total harmony all the time.

 Similarly impressive is the way the Lexus LBX goes around corners.
-It’s a small car but it’s high, with a 220mm ground clearance, but there’s less body roll than expected.
-This is helped by the addition of MacPherson struts at the front and torsion beam suspension at the rear.
+It’s a small car but it’s high, with a 220mm ground clearance.
+However, there’s less body roll than expected.
+This is helped by the use of MacPherson struts at the front and torsion beam suspension at the rear.
 The all-wheel-drive car fares even better at the back than the front-wheel-drive-only car, thanks to a double-wishbone with trailing arms arrangement, which has been used to accommodate the E-Four system.
 If you’re keen on pushing your car, the AWD model might therefore be well worth thinking about.

-The compact design of the Lexus LBX makes it easy to manoeuvre and park, with reversing behind helped by a dashboard camera that supplements the acceptable, though reasonably limited view out of the rear window.
+The compact design of the Lexus LBX makes it easy to manoeuvre and park, with reversing helped by a camera that supplements the acceptable - although still reasonably limited - view out of the rear window.

-There’s just one engine option available for the Lexus LBX, which is a 1.5-litre self-charging hybrid with the three-cylinder engine working in unison with hybrid battery that drives the front two wheels.
+There’s just one engine option available for the Lexus LBX, which is a 1.5-litre self-charging hybrid with the three-cylinder engine working in unison with an electric motor that drives the front two wheels.
 An all-wheel drive model is also available.
 The higher-grade models (Takumi, Takumi Design and Original Edition) are fitted with a Sequential Shiftmatic system.

 The engine delivers 136 PS and a 0-62mph time of 9.2 seconds for the front-wheel drive model and 9.6 with all-wheel drive.
 Official figures show fuel economy of up to 62.8mpg and CO2 emissions from 102g/km.

-This being a Lexus, and therefore a premium brand, one of the key expectations is that the refinement will be high and the noise levels low.
-While this certainly appears to be the case on models at the higher end of the trim specification, lower-end trim levels don’t quite provide the same experience.
-Curiously, the Lexus LBX feels a little quieter when it comes with the cloth trim as opposed to cars with the leather-type upholstery.
+This being a Lexus, and therefore a car from a premium brand, one of the key expectations is that the refinement will be high and the noise levels low.
+While this certainly appears to be the case on models at the higher end of the trim specification, which get active noise cancelling tech, lower-end trim levels don’t quite provide the same experience.
+Curiously, however, the Lexus LBX feels a little quieter in its most basic form when it comes with the cloth trim as opposed to cars with the leather-type upholstery.

-The Lexus LBX features a raft of the now-expected driving aids, which may or may not improve your enjoyment of the car depending on your tolerance for audible warnings.
-All UK models in the range come with 5 Star NCAP.
+The Lexus LBX features a raft of now-expected driving aids, which may or may not improve your enjoyment of the car depending on your tolerance for audible warnings.
+All models in the range come with a five-star Euro NCAP rating.

-Head for the higher-end models, like the Takumi edition if you want to enjoy additional aids via the Advanced Safety Pack, that comes with the likes of a panoramic view monitor, lane change assist and front cross traffic alert.
+Head for the higher-end models, like the Takumi edition, if you want additional aids via the Advanced Safety Pack, that comes with the likes of a panoramic view monitor, lane change assist and front cross traffic alert.

 MPG and fuel costs: What does a Lexus LBX cost to run?